Where to stop on a road trip from Christchurch to Queenstown

 Day 4: Wanaka to Queenstown

-A few quick tips for this trip:
+A few quick tips for driving from Christchurch to Queenstown:

 • Use the app Gaspy (download from Google Play or Apple) to find the cheapest petrol stations along the way.
 I recommend filling in Christchurch, as there can be long gaps between petrol stations.